 See also: Face Moulding

-Elsie Waterbury provided the press with a fanciful story about how the Primrose House preparations were conceived:
+Elsie Waterbury provided the press with a fanciful story about how the Primrose House preparations were developed:

 You know I have worked over the ideas Primrose house is carrying out for a long time.
 I have collected beauty preparations from all over the world and put them into use here.
 My fiends and I had many favorited preparations of our own—recipes we’d found in Paris or the East; something a skin specialist had prescribed, something grandmother had used when she was a girl in Virginia or something an English maid had brought from Surrey.
 Now we have pooled all these, our favourite beauty secrets.
 We have had specialists work on them, test them and here they are.